Research

 2. Michael Hankinson.
 2018.
 "When Do Renters Behave Like Homeowners?
 High Rent, Price Anxiety, and NIMBYism."
 American Political Science Review 112(3): 473-493.

-Preprint | Online Appendix | Replication Files | Media coverage in New York Times, New York Times - The Upshot, Bloomberg, City Journal, Mother Jones, The Science of Politics
+Preprint | Online Appendix | Replication Files | Media coverage in New York Times, New York Times - The Upshot, Bloomberg, City Journal, Mother Jones, American Institute for Economic Research, Niskanen Center - The Science of Politics

 How does spatial scale affect support for public policy?
 Does supporting housing citywide but ``Not In My Back Yard'' (NIMBY) help explain why housing has become increasingly difficult to build in once affordable cities?
 I use two original surveys to measure how support for new housing varies between the city-scale and neighborhood-scale.
 Together, an exit poll of 1,660 voters during the 2015 San Francisco election and a national survey of over 3,000 respondents provide the first empirical measurements of NIMBYism at the individual-level.
 While homeowners are sensitive to housing's proximity, renters typically do not express NIMBYism.
 However, in high-rent cities, renters demonstrate NIMBYism on par with homeowners, despite continuing to support large increases in the housing supply citywide.
 These scale-dependent preferences not only help explain the deepening affordability crisis, but show how institutions can undersupply even widely supported public goods.
 When preferences are scale-dependent, the scale of decision making matters.